What does a typical week look like for a Compass student?

 What expenses will I be responsible for during Compass?

-Compass is an immersion discipleship program that is all-inclusive (room and board, tuition, books and community building activities).
+Compass is an immersion discipleship program that is all-inclusive (room and board, tuition, books, community building activities and travel).
 Students will be responsible for personal items such as cell phones, car payments, health insurance, student loans, and any discretionary spending.
 A full list of expenses will be covered in the Compass Student Handbook.